KILTprotocol/kilt-node/tests/README.md

 ### Docker

 Zombienet requires to have bash.
-Docker images without bash can not be tested.
+Docker images without bash can not be tested or spawned.